Mariners vs. Giants Player Props Betting Odds

 Davis Stats

-- Davis heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .211 with two doubles, a walk and an RBI.
+- Davis has picked up at least one hit in four straight games.
+During his last five outings he is batting .286 with two doubles, a walk and an RBI.

 Davis Recent Games